jxxcarlson/elm-cell-grid/README.md

-## New Library
+## CellGrid

-This library is just a placelholder for the real thing.
-It has one export, the string `message`, which is used by examples/Main.elm.

-It is recommended to use `elm-doc-preview` before publishing a package to make sure that the documentation is in order.
+The CellGrid library provides a type for representing a rectangular grid of cells of type `a`.